arashsamandar/Programmer-Notes/TypeScript/Important-Notes-One.md

 }
 let arash: User = {id:1,name:'arash',getData:(name:string) => void}
 // you must pay attention to above "arash" Object, take a look how properties are past , take a good look
-// another example for clearity let myFunction = function (person:{name: string,family: string,age: number,printOut:(name:string) => void}) // as you see this function name "myFunction", takes an Object as its argument
+// another example for clarity let myFunction = function (person:{name: string,family: string,age: number,printOut:(name:string) => void) // as you see this function name "myFunction", takes an Object as its argument
 {
     console.log(person.name + ' ' + person.family + ' ' + person.age);// look how we pointed out the properties of the "person" object inside this function
 }